Jiale-Wang-0310/Jiale-Wang-0310.github.io/_pages/about.md

 **Jiale Wang<sup>†</sup>**, Hao Ren<sup>†</sup>, Liu Yang, et al.

 **Highlights**:
-- <p style="text-align: justify;"> We developed an anthropomorphic hand with flexible microstructure fingers capable of achieving controllable stiffness deformation, enabling effective and adaptive object grasping.</p>
-- <p style="text-align: justify;">The synergy patterns were incorporated into our mechatronic hand system to replicate coordinated and ordered human hand motions observed during the grasp approach phase.</p>
-- <p style="text-align: justify;">We propose a learning-based approach utilizing the finite element method (FEM) to model real-time inverse kinematics(IK) computation on highly nonlinear soft hand.</p>
+- <p style="text-align: justify;"> Proposed a gastric resident system can achieve controllable drug release based on a pre-set plan and adjust drug release plan on demand via Wi-Fi during treatment.</p>
+- <p style="text-align: justify;"> This is the first controllable and adjustable long-lasting drug delivery system which provides a groundbreaking approach for the treatment of chronic diseases.</p>
+- <p style="text-align: justify;"> Designed a power-efficient electronic system to enable the device to work well for 45 days, powered only by a 50mAh lithium battery.</p>
+- <p style="text-align: justify;"> Developed a user-friendly UI that allows users to control the system not only on mobile phones but on computers.</p>

 </div>